 Regular Rental Income

-If priced correctly, the rental income from a buy-to-let property should cover all costs (mortgage payments, ground rent, etc) and still deliver a profit for the owner.
+The monthly rental income from a good buy-to-let property should cover all costs (mortgage payments, ground rent, etc) and still deliver a profit for the owner.

 It is a common misconception that having no debt is the ideal scenario.
 Having debt which is calculated and managed sensibly allows people to invest in additional properties they would not otherwise be able to.

-The UK has had a fundamental undersupply of property for years.
-Developers cannot build properties fast enough and typically all well-built property sells, mostly in advance of completion during the construction period, which is referred to as off-plan property.
+The UK has experienced a fundamental undersupply of property for years.
+Developers cannot build fast enough.
+As such, all well-built properties sell quickly.
+In fact, most sell out before completion, during the construction period, which is referred to as off-plan property.

-It’s worth noting that residential properties in Manchester, Liverpool and London are in particularly high demand from investors at the moment due to attractive rental returns and substantial growth potential over the medium to long term.
+It’s worth noting that properties in Manchester, Liverpool and London are in particularly high demand from investors due to attractive rental returns and substantial growth potential over the medium to long term.

 Various Budgets & Locations

-The other benefit of the residential market is the level of variety in your choice.
-Investing in most cities in the UK will generate a positive return on investment over the long-term, but going into cities with the highest forecast growth makes a huge difference.
-For those with the budgets then London and Birmingham are great choices.
+Investing in most cities in the UK will generate a positive return on investment over the long term, but going into cities with the highest forecast growth makes a huge difference.
+For those with plenty of budget, London and Birmingham are great choices.
 For those with slightly lower budgets, we have the fast-growing Manchester and Liverpool.
 These are closely followed by great entry-level investment cities such as Leeds and Sheffield.
-There is plenty to choose from catered to all budgets.
+There is plenty to choose from, catering to all budgets.

-If you would like to know more, speak to our team about the forecasts and performance of property values and rental returns across the different cities mentioned above, we can provide postcode specific data to enable informed investment decisions.
+If you would like to know more, speak to our team about the forecasts and performance of property across the UK.
+We can provide postcode-specific data to enable informed investment decisions.

 Wide Resale Market

-Top performing buy-to-let properties will always attract interest from other investors, in addition to those looking to buy as their own home.
+Top-performing buy-to-let properties will always attract interest from other investors, in addition to those looking to buy their own home.
 This provides buyers with a simple exit plan for the investment.

 We always encourage investors to purchase in the city-centre rather than the outskirts of town.
-Even if you may save money in the short term, capital growth (i.e. rising property value) typically hits the city-centres first and then ripples out.
+It may cost more initially, but capital growth typically hits the city-centres first and then ripples out.

 Frequently Asked Questions

-Yes, you will have to pay a deposit on exchange of contracts and will receive an agreement in principle for your chosen property.
-When the property gets closer to completion your offer will be formalised.
+Even so, you will have to pay a deposit on Exchange of Contracts and will receive an agreement in principle for your chosen property.
+When the property gets closer to completion, your offer will be formalised.
 Learn more about BTL mortgages.

-02. Other types of property offer higher yields, are they better?
+Other types of property offer higher yields.
+Are they better?

-There are plenty of income focused investment strategies available.
-HMO’s, short-term lets, student accommodation and care homes can offer very high yields, for example.
+There are plenty of income-focused investment strategies available.
+HMOs, short-term lets, student accommodation, and care homes can offer remarkably high yields, for example.

-However, if you are just focused on the income, we can show you how to safely invest in other asset classes to achieve a fixed income of 8-10% net, one example being student accommodation.
+However, if you are just focused on the income, we can show you how to safely invest in other asset classes to achieve a net rental yield of 8-10%, one example being student accommodation.

-03. How much will the Stamp Duty Land Tax be?
+How much is the Stamp Duty Land Tax on buy to let property?

-We spend a great deal of time conducting market research, looking at the latest data and forecasts, and combining this with our experience and knowledge of the market.
-As such, we are able to form a solid opinion of the best investment locations based on your personal circumstances.
+We spend a great deal of time conducting research, looking at the latest data and forecasts, and combining this with our experience and knowledge of the buy to let market.
+As such, we can form a solid opinion of the best investment locations based on your personal circumstances.

-On some schemes there are payment plans provided throughout the construction period.
-In most cases a minimum of a 30% deposit will be due at the exchange of contracts stage.
+On some schemes, there are payment plans provided throughout the construction period.
+In most cases, a minimum of a 25-30% deposit will be due at the exchange of contracts stage.

-06. Is it better to buy through a Limited Company, can you help?
+Is it better to buy through a Limited Company?
+Can you help set one up?

-In most cases when purchasing property for investment it is more tax-efficient to purchase through a limited company.
-There are various further benefits too.
+When purchasing property for investment, it can be more tax-efficient to purchase through a limited company.
+There are various other benefits too.

 We can look after all aspects of the investment process – sourcing, consultation, due diligence, company formation, mortgage brokers, site visits, construction updates and property management.

-We know there is a significant undersupply in the UK property market and demand in city-centre locations is substantial, meaning a quality development attracts young professionals who are willing to pay a premium rental price for convenience in terms of location, quality in terms of a modern finish and the positive lifestyle experience seen in developments with onsite facilities”.
+Furthermore, we know there is a significant undersupply in the UK property market, yet demand for city-centre locations is substantial.
+This means a quality buy-to-let will attract young professionals willing to pay a premium rental price for a desirable location, convenience, quality, and the positive lifestyle experience seen in developments with onsite facilities”.